Sthmpe/alx-pre_course/0x01-git/README.md

-This readme is created for the git directory
+This readme is created for the git directory.